 The Australian government spends millions of your overseas aid dollars on scholarships, some of which are handed to foreign politicians’ children while others fund courses in design and photography.
 However, a number of independent reviews have revealed that AusAID struggles to measure whether the program actually works.

-Australia Awards Scholarships are long term development awards administered by AusAID.
+Australia Awards Scholarships[one_half]Australia Awards Scholarships are long term development awards administered by AusAID.
 The scholarships provide applicants from eligible developing countries an opportunity to obtain a tertiary qualification through Australian universities or vocational education and training institutions.
 The 14/15 budget for this is $310 million, unchanged from the 13/14 budget for 4,500 scholarships and fellowships.
 This includes scholarships supporting students from developing countries to study questionable development-related programs in Australia.
 For example, the costly and controversial $127 million Mining for Development Initiative, includes providing mining scholarships for international students to learn from Australia’s significant expertise and experience in mining from Australian companies such as BHP and Rio Tinto.